donbasta/cli-clone/readme.md

 ## Why CLI?

 - Good for exploring filesystem-related API in Rust.
 Especially since Rust is a language for systems programming.
-- No frontend, focus on the backend first
+- No frontend, focus on the backend first (f u ratatui)